 Housing Rehabilitation Programs

-The Emergency Repair Deferred Payment Loan Program is designed to address an area of urgent need which directly affects the immediate health, safety, or sanitation of the occupants of the structure.
+The Emergency Repair Grant Program is designed to address an area of urgent need which directly affects the immediate health, safety, or sanitation of the occupants of the structure.
 Typical projects are replacement of the roof, HVAC system, water heater, sewer line, etc. The terms of the ER Program are the same as the qualifications for the Rehabilitation Program, except income is based upon the 80% or below the median income limit.

 GENERAL HOMEOWNER MAINTENANCE ITEMS SUCH AS LEAKING FAUCETS OR PEELING PAINT ARE NOT ELIGIBLE ITEMS